 Click next to continue the story

-From 550 million years ago up to the age of the Herkimer diamond host rocks, about 500 million years old, stomatolites were vast in numbers.
+From 550 million years ago up to the age of the Herkimer diamond host rocks, about 500 million years old, stromatolites were vast in numbers.
 It is likely they changed form during the time of the Herkimer host rock, lending the rock a more porous nature.These stromatolites DID NOT make Herkimer diamonds.
-If they had then they would be common in similar rocks around the world.
+If they had then they would be commonly associated with stromatolites around the world

 The information, and photography, on this website is copyright protected by W. David Hoisington, Ph.
 D. unless another author/photographer is cited.